syncfusion-content/asp.netwebforms-docs/aspnet/PivotGauge/Ticks.md

 ## Adding Tick Collection

-Tick collection can be directly added to the scales option within the PivotGauge control as an array.
+Tick collection can be directly added to the scales option within the PivotGauge control.

 {% highlight html %}